Sharing is natural and good things come to those who share.

 Well, I personally don’t think you do!

-I certainly am no expert in cryptocurrencies, hell, I only heard about them 6 months ago and yesterday I get a iPad Pro from a friend who I shared some information I came across with my opinions and strategies I had formulated through my own investing.
+I certainly am no expert in investing, hell and yet yesterday I get a iPad Pro from a friend who I shared my opinions and strategies I had formulated through my own investing.
 I simply shared what I knew, however limited it was, freely!!!

 Being an expert is perception and a matter of opinion.
 To someone with no knowledge in a topic, you may seem like an expert, while others who’ve been in that field for decades, may consider you less than experienced.